 Here is given more about Asanavilvadi Taila such as indication/therapeutic uses, Key Ingredients and how to use.

 Key Ingredients of Asana Vilwadi Thailam

-This oil is indicated in Nayana Roga (Disease of the eye such as eye pain, eye infection), Karna roga (Disease of ear such as hearing difficulties, pain in ear), Shiroroga (Disease of head like migraine, pain in head).
+This oil is indicated in Nayana Roga (Disease of the eye such as eye pain, eye infection), Karna roga (Disease of ear such as hearing difficulties, pain in ear), Shiroroga (Disease of the head like migraine, pain in head).

 This is for external use ONLY.
-It should be applied on head in case of diseases of head.
+It should be applied on head in case of diseases of the head.